isomerpages/singhealth-gkps/_wpsd/Past World Patient Safety Day.md

 <p>GKPS was set up in October 2023, and we invite you to share best practices
 that are related to the themes of the past World Patient Safety Days, for sharing with the global patient safety community.</p>
+<p>*Note: all submitted resource will be reviewed by the IAG before it gets
+published on GKPS.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>